Luis Garcia Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is 13th in the league with a collective nine strikeouts per nine innings.
+- The pitching staff for the Cubs has a collective nine K/9, which ranks 14th in MLB.

-- The Cubs have the fifth-ranked team ERA across all league pitching staffs (3.44).
+- The Cubs have the fourth-ranked team ERA across all MLB pitching staffs (3.41).

-- The Cubs give up the fourth-fewest home runs in baseball (24 total, 0.8 per game).
+- The Cubs give up the third-fewest home runs in baseball (24 total, 0.8 per game).

 © 2023 Data Skrive.
 All rights reserved.